adionysiou/PacketSniper/README.md

 # PacketSniper
-This software is an analyzer that produces valuable information, given a captured trace file.
+This software is an analyzer that produces valuable information, given a captured trace file using libpcap.

 Getting Started:
 ----------------